project-akri/akri/docs/extensibility.md

 }
 ```

+DiscoveryHandler has the following functions:

+1. **discover** - This function is called periodically by the Akri agent and returns the list of discovered devices.
+It should have all the functionality desired for discovering devices via your protocol and filtering for only the desired set.
+In our case, we will require that a URL is passed via the Configuration as a discovery endpoint.
+Our implementation will ping the discovery service at that URL to see if there are any devices.
+1. **are_shared** - This function defines whether the instances discovered are shared or not.
+A shared Instance is typically something that multiple nodes can interact with (like an IP camera).
+An unshared Instance is typically something only one node can access.

-To create a new protocol type, a new struct and impl block is required.
+To create a new protocol type, a new struct and implementation of DiscoveryHandler is required.
 To that end, create a new folder for the HTTP code: `agent/src/protocols/http` and add a reference this new module in `agent/src/protocols/mod.rs`:

 ```rust
 mod debug_echo;